odtheking/Odin/README.md

 - Remove Perks: Removes certain perks from the perk menu.
 - Vanq Notifier: Notifies you when a vanquisher is nearby.
 - Build Helper: Helps you to build the ballista in Kuudra.
-- Fresh Timer: Shows the time until fresh tools.
+- Fresh Timer: Shows the time until fresh timer.
 - Splits: Splits for phases of Kuudra.

 Category: Render